qzl408011458/MultiHot-Embedding-A-Multiple-Activation-Embedding-Model-for-Numerical-Features-in-Deep-Learning/README.md

 for more details about the available args.

 The default path of saved training results is the subfolder also named by dataset in "output".
+Then **stats.json** is the most important part of output, including the following information:
+- metrics
+- config that was passed to the program
+- hardware info
+- execution time
+- and other information

+Predictions for train, validation and test sets are also saved in **stats.json**.